 The student is not allowed to dictate whole words or sentences to a human scribe or use speech-to-text software.
-Full administration of the writing testlets requires the student to engage in letter-by-letter spelling that would be bypassed through dictation of whole words or sentences.

 Pictures, symbols, or words from a word bank are not allowed and may not be substituted for words in a sentence.
 This practice is forbidden because the meaning that an individual assigns to a picture or symbol depends upon the individual's motivation; neurological and developmental status; sensory abilities; cognitive-, communication-, and language skills; and world experience (Mineo Mollica, 2003).
 Furthermore, the ability to learn the meaning of pictures or symbols is directly related to an individual's understanding of the word associated with the picture or symbol.